OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ## Logs

 This deployment is also executed in our integration pipeline which is executed once a week.
-The logs of the corresponding GitHub action job run can be accessed either [here](https://github.com/OpenTOSCA/opentosca-vintner/actions/runs/6100939642/job/16556255878){target=_blank}.
+The logs of the corresponding GitHub action job run can be accessed [here](https://github.com/OpenTOSCA/opentosca-vintner/actions/workflows/night.yaml){target=_blank}.
 Relevant steps start with "UNFURL-ARTIFACTS".
 Note, a GitHub account is required to access these logs.
-The raw logs can be also accessed [here](./logs.txt){target=_blank} without requiring an GitHub account.
+The raw logs of a recorded job are [available](./logs.txt){target=_blank} without requiring an GitHub account.

 ## Publication